cleanlab/cleanlab-studio/README.md

 corrected_dataset = studio.apply_corrections(<your dataset>, <your cleanset id>)
 ```

+The Python API offers significantly more functionality than is available in the Cleanlab Studio Web Application.
+Learn more via the [tutorials](https://help.cleanlab.ai/tutorials/) and [quickstart guide](https://help.cleanlab.ai/guide/quickstart/api/).

 ### CLI -- run Cleanlab Studio from your command line

 1. If this is your first time using the Cleanlab CLI, authenticate with `cleanlab login`.
 You can find your API key at https://app.cleanlab.ai/account.